pydio/pydio-doc-admin-guide/1_quick_start/5_connect_desktop_sync.md

 ## Server Pre-requisites

-Please beware that many users syncing high amount of files can severy load the server, your installation must be prepared for that!
+Please beware that many users syncing high amount of files can severely load the server, your installation must be prepared for that!
 Also, if you are behind a reverse proxy, you may check the dedicated section to learn more about gRPC handling through reverse proxies.

 For Cells Enterprise, Sync is enabled by administrator on a per-workspace basis.
 By default, only `Personal` workspace is sync-enabled.
 If you wish to enable other workspaces, you have to switch the `Allow Desktop Sync` flag in each of them.